scenariomartin/EnglishWords/words.md

 we could use another couple hundred pounds of fertilizer.
 I can take you because you have one fatal flaw. bread and butter  谋生之道
+,prize draw
+the equation couldn't reconcile relativity with quantum mechanics.
+I don't believe in compromise, compromise is for cowards.

 ```